sailab-code/GNN_tf_2.x/GNN/README.md

 ### K-fold Cross Validation
-To perform a 10-fold cross validation on gnn, simply run:
+To perform a 10-fold cross validation on gnn, run:

     from starter import gnn, graphs
     from numpy import mean